Sustainability at the IMA

 IMA Green Team

 The IMA Green Team was established on 4/22/12 to reduce the waste of resources, educate employees and encourage the adoption of sustainable practices at the IMA Building and within the Department of Recreational Sports Programs.
-The IMA received a bronze-level UW Green Office Certification on 2/19/13 and was re-certified on 4/9/14 achieving a silver-level UW Green Office Certification (we have maintained silver-level currently).
+The IMA received a bronze-level UW Green Office Certification on 2/19/13, was re-certified on 4/9/14 achieving a silver-level certification, and was re-certified on 1/18/17 achieving a gold-level certification.
 See some of the IMA Green Team accomplishments below:

 - Started a volunteer-led composting program